-Canfor entered into a revolving credit agreement dated for reference July 30, 2010 with Canadian lenders to amend and restate its previous credit facilities.
+The Company entered into a revolving credit agreement dated for reference July 30, 2010 with Canadian lenders to amend and restate its previous credit facilities.
 This credit agreement provides for an unsecured and committed \$350 million revolving credit facility to replace the previous credit facility of \$355 million.
 This facility was originally for a term of 3.25 years (terminating on October 31, 2013) and it provided for floating rates of interest.
 In August 2011, the Company extended the maturity of this facility from October 31, 2013 to October 31, 2015.
 The general terms and conditions of the new facility are similar to the previous facility.
 The facility may be increased by up to \$150 million with existing or new lenders.

-On January 30, 2009, Canfor entered into two new operating loan facilities with a Canadian bank (the "2009 Facilities") in the amounts of US \$16.7 million ("Facility A") and US\$43.7 million ("Facility B").
-Facility B expired in January 2011, and was non-recourse to Canfor under normal circumstances.
-For Facility A, the ABCP assets of the Company were pledged as security to support the credit facility.
-As of December 31, 2011, Facility A was reduced by a total of US \$3.9 million due to redemptions of the ABCP and expired in January 2012.
+On January 30, 2009, the Company entered into two new operating loan facilities with a Canadian bank (the "2009 Facilities") in the amounts of US \$16.7 million ("Facility A") and US\$43.7 million ("Facility B").
+Facility B expired in January 2011, and was non-recourse to the Company under normal circumstances.
+For Facility A, the asset backed commercial paper (ABCP) assets of the Company were pledged as security to support the credit facility and expired in January 2012.

-Canfor entered into a note purchase agreement dated February 2, 2004 with The Prudential Investment Management, Inc. and other purchasers providing financing of up to US \$160 million (the "February Note Agreement").
-Canfor also entered into a note purchase agreement on April 1, 2004 with John Hancock Life Insurance Company, Investors Partner Life Insurance Company, John Hancock Insurance Company of Vermont and The Maritime Life Assurance Company provided financing of up to US \$75 million (the "April Note Agreement").
+The Company entered into a note purchase agreement dated February 2, 2004 with The Prudential Investment Management, Inc. and other purchasers providing financing of up to US \$160 million (the "February Note Agreement").
+The Company also entered into a note purchase agreement on April 1, 2004 with John Hancock Life Insurance Company, Investors Partner Life Insurance Company, John Hancock Insurance Company of Vermont and The Maritime Life Assurance Company provided financing of up to US \$75 million (the "April Note Agreement").

-On February 4, 2004, Canfor issued US \$50 million of senior notes under the February Note Agreement for general operating purposes and capital expenditures.
-On April 1, 2004, Canfor issued US \$110 million of senior notes under the February Note Agreement and US \$75 million under the April Note Agreement for the repayment of \$160 million of long term debt existing at the time of acquisition of Slocan Forest Products Ltd. ("Slocan").
+On February 4, 2004, the Company issued US \$50 million of senior notes under the February Note Agreement for general operating purposes and capital expenditures.
+On April 1, 2004, the Company issued US \$110 million of senior notes under the February Note Agreement and US \$75 million under the April Note Agreement for the repayment of \$160 million of long-term debt existing at the time of acquisition of Slocan Forest Products Ltd. ("Slocan").
 Certain of the funds under the February Note Agreement and the April Note Agreement were also used to pay a make-whole payment on Slocan's outstanding indebtedness at the time of acquisition and for general corporate purposes.